Traveling to other countries as a solo female traveler is something everyone should experience at least once.

 When visiting another country, you must respect their country and culture.
 Certain things that may not seem like a big deal to foreigners can be disrespectful to the locals.
 For example, it isn’t polite to take pictures in front of a Buddha statue or not stand up during the national anthem.

-Safety Tips For Solo Female Travelers
+Safety Tips For A Solo Female Traveler.

 Traveling alone is a great experience and should not be something to fear.
 But women, in particular, are more at risk than men and need to be careful and take some safety precautions when traveling by themselves.